 Amortized intangible assets include developed technology assets which arise from acquisitions.
 These assets represent acquired intellectual property that is already technologically feasible upon the acquisition date or acquired in-process research and development assets that are completed subsequent to acquisition.
 Developed technology assets are generally amortized over periods ranging from 15 to 20 years, using the straight-line method.
-Customer relationship assets are generally amortized over periods ranging from 10 to 15 years, using the straight-line method.
-Other intangibles with finite useful lives, which include patents, are amortized over periods principally ranging from one to 40 years, using the straight-line method.
+Customer relationship assets are generally amortized over periods ranging from 15 to 20 years, using the straight-line method.
+Customer relationship assets are generally amortized over periods one to 40 years, using the straight-line method.
+Finite-lived intangibles with finite useful lives, which include patents, are amortized over periods principally ranging from one to 40 years, using the straight-line method.
 Finite-lived intangible assets, including developed technology assets, are periodically reviewed when impairment indicators are present to assess recoverability from future operations using undiscounted cash flows.
-The carrying values of these finite-lived assets are compared to the undiscounted cash flows they are expected to generate and an impairment loss is recognized in operating results to the extent any finite-lived intangible asset's carrying value exceeds its calculated fair value
+The carrying values of these finite-lived assets are compared to the undiscounted cash flows they are expected to generate and an impairment loss is recognized in operating results to the extent any finite-lived intangible asset's carrying value exceeds its calculated fair value.